-As always, if you make this Raw Honey Mustard Dressing be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
-I love seeing all your photos of my recipe recreations!
+As always, if you make this vegetarian and gluten free spicy honey mustard recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
+I love seeing all your photos of my recipes!

 - In a mason jar, add all ingredients together and stir well to combine.
 Seal with an airtight lid, refrigerate, and use within 1 week.

 Save Money on Organic Produce!I get all the fresh produce for my recipes from my garden and from Misfits Market - they sell all organic produce at a super discounted price, and it’s purchased direct from the farmers.
 We get Misfit Market boxes every other week and love picking out our favorite seasonal produce for delivery.
 You can get $10 off your first box by clicking here!
 If you think organic produce is too expensive... think again, and give Misfits Market a look!

 Or tag me @theherbeevore in your photo on Instagram and I'll feature you in my stories!

 This post may contain affiliate links.
 As an Amazon Associate I may earn from qualifying purchases, at no additional cost to you.
 Thank you for supporting the brands that support The Herbeevore and our beehives!